numerik11/ESP32-Irrigation-Control/README.md

 enter your details into the setup page (Openweathermap.org City and API Key, Timezone, ect.) one saved goto main page to setup and save times, days, ect.

-By following these steps, your ESP32-based smart irrigation system will be successfully uploaded and configured to work with Adafruit IO and the PCF8574 I/O expander.
+By following these steps, your ESP32-based smart irrigation system will be successfully uploaded and configured.
 If you encounter any issues or need further clarification, feel free to ask!

 ---